 One cup of raw kale contains only about 33 calories, making it a nutrient-dense, low-calorie food.
 Additionally, it provides a significant amount of vitamins A, C, and K. Vitamin A is essential for maintaining healthy vision, while vitamin C boosts the immune system and promotes collagen production.
 Vitamin K plays a vital role in blood clotting and bone health.

-See also How to cook ribeye steak on gas grill
+See also How long to cook crab legs on the grill

 In addition to vitamins, raw kale is also rich in minerals such as calcium, potassium, and manganese.
 Calcium is necessary for maintaining strong bones, while potassium helps regulate blood pressure.
 Manganese aids in the formation of connective tissue and plays a crucial role in metabolism.